 Journey Into Manhood is run by about 15-20 men who volunteer their time because they care deeply about supporting men’s healing and personal growth.

 Most of the volunteers come from an SSA background themselves.
 Some are men who have always been heterosexual but have significant experience mentoring SSA men or facilitating men’s emotional healing work generally.

 Volunteers either are not professional therapists or are not serving in that professional capacity in the course of the weekend.

 About the Participants

-All are men at least 21 years old who are actively working to overcome unwanted same-sex attraction.
+All are men at least 21 years old.
 The maximum number of participants per event is 32.
 The average is about 22 participants.

 Since the first Journey Into Manhood in January 2002, more than 2,500 men from more than 45 U.S. states and more than 40 countries have been through the program.